Pratt: Land sale commission to be donated for scholarships

-Jeff Pratt, Harrison city clerk and co-owner of Jerry Jackson Realty, said any question of a conflict of interest in a proposed land sale will be put to rest with the donation of the fee his company might receive for sale of land to build a proposed recreation complex.
+Jeff Pratt, Harrison city clerk and a Realtor, said any question of a conflict of interest in a proposed land sale will be put to rest with the donation of any fee his company might receive for sale of land to build a proposed recreation complex.

 The city proposed the $39.9 million facility at a special City Council meeting in July.
 It will require passage of a 0.75% sales tax to build the center, which will expire when bonds sold to finance construction are paid off, and a permanent 0.25% sales for maintenance and operation, and for maintaining and improving existing parks facilities.

-At a council meeting in August, Pratt was asked if he would donate his commission from the sale of land on which the proposed complex would be built.
+At a council meeting in August, Alderman Bill Boswell asked about the property on which the land would be built and the Realtors involved in the sale.

+He pointed out that Pratt is co-owner Jerry Jackson Realty, which was formerly owned by the mayor, and asked if Pratt would waive his fee in the sale.

+Jackson said Pratt does represent the city and would receive a 3% fee on the $545,000 purchase of the 40-acre parcel on Gipson Road.
+Ralph Gene Hudson represents the seller.

 Pratt said the city is making every attempt to make the cost to use the facility as low as possible, but they are also sensitive to the fact that even a $20 monthly family membership could be a hardship for some residents.